richard-scryber/scryber.core/docs/component_positioning.rst

 Inline components such as text and spans will continue on the current line, and if they do not fit all the contnet, then they will flow onto the next line (or column or page).
 If the content moves, so the inline content will move with the container.

+Carriager returns within the content of the xml file are ignored by default, as per html (see :doc:`reference/pdf_pre` if you don't want them to be.).

 Examples of inline components are spans, labels, text literals, page numbers,

 .. code-block:: xml